heidihuang-wav/quartz/content/My Values, Beliefs, & Questions.md

 > Source: Paul Graham's [essay on earnestness](http://www.paulgraham.com/earnest.html)

 Do things for the right reasons and try as hard as you can at doing those things.

-### Introspective.
-Reflect on what you're doing.
-Why are you doing what you're doing?
-If you continue down this trajectory, where will you be in X years?
-Is that where you want to be?
 ### Open-minded.
 If you never mess around, you'll never [find out](https://twitter.com/rogerskaer/status/1576025818182332416).